vbrazo/napice-ruby-on-roda/CONTRIBUTING.md

 3. Please add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!
 We use [Rspec](http://rspec.info/) in this project.

 4. We care about code coverage and use `SimpleCov` to analyze the code and generate test coverage reports.
+If you want to see the report, just run `open coverage/index.html` in your terminal.

 5. Push to your fork and submit a pull request.